Dronakurl/injectme.nvim/README.md

 - `InjectmeToggle`: With no arguments, the picker window is started.
 With tab completion, you can also directly set lanuage and injection, e.g. `:InjectmeToggle python rst_for_docstring`
 - `InjectmeSave`: Saves the injections settings to your runtime.
 When you are happy with this setting and do not want to change it dynamically any more, you can safely delete the plugin, the injections will continue to work.
-- `InjectmeReset`: The plugin saves your settings locally in the `.local/share/nvim/state_injectme.lua` file.
+- `InjectmeLeave`: The plugin saves your settings locally in the `.local/share/nvim/state_injectme.lua` file.
 When you want to delete the plugin, you can use this to clean up.
+- `InjectmeInfo`: Display current configured injections in the messages

 ## Available custom injection queries

-*🚧 This is only stuff for my use cases, please [contribute](#Contribution) 🚧*
+*🚧 This is only stuff for my use cases or for testing, please [contribute](#Contribution) 🚧*

 ### python
 - `rst_for_docstring`: Python docstring is shown as restructured text